Superflare: Single events from cosmogenic isotopes

 Carbon-14 is not the only isotope that can be produced by energetic particles.
 Beryllium-10 (^{10}Be, half-life 1.4 million years) is also formed from nitrogen and oxygen, and deposited in polar ice.
-However, ^{10}Be deposition can be strongly related to local weather and shows extreme geographic variability; it is also more difficult to assign dates.
+Nonetheless, ^{10}Be deposition can be strongly related to local weather and shows extreme geographic variability; it is also more difficult to assign dates.
 Nevertheless, a ^{10}Be increase during the 770s was found in an ice core from the Antarctic, though the signal was less striking because of the lower time resolution (several years); another smaller increase was seen in Greenland.
 When data from two sites in North Greenland and one in the West Antarctic, all taken with a one-year resolution, were compared they all showed a strong signal: the time profile also matched well with the ^{14}C results (within the uncertainty of dating for the ^{10}Be data).
 Chlorine-36 (^{36}Cl, half-life 301 thousand years) can be produced from argon and deposited in polar ice; because argon is a minor atmospheric constituent the abundance is low.
-The same ice cores which showed ^{10}Be also provided increases of ^{36}Cl, though with a resolution of five years a detailed match was impossible.
+The same ice cores that showed ^{10}Be also provided increases of ^{36}Cl, though with a resolution of five years a detailed match was impossible.

 A second event in AD 993/4 has also been found from ^{14}C in tree rings, but at a lower intensity, and another event was found for 660 BC This event also produced measurable increases in ^{10}Be and ^{36}Cl in Greenland ice cores.